nating/personal-notes/fifth-year/next-generation-networks/metro-core-networks.md

 * The Forwarding Equivalence Class is the set of all IP addresses that get mapped into the same MPLS tunnel.

-* Ethernet switches create start topologies.
+* Ethernet switches create star topologies.

 * **VLAN** stands for Virtual Local Area Network.

-* VLANs are implemented by adding another field to the header.
+* VLANs are implemented by adding another field to the Ethernet header.

-* The VLAN header in ethernet frames is a 802.1Q standard.
+* The VLAN header in ethernet frames is an 802.1Q standard.